Jose Mangin: Career

 Mangin's first major radio interview was with Chuck Billy of Testament, taking place in 1996.

 Mangin was initially hired by TVT Records, working as the company's metal director to promote bands like Sevendust, Nothingface and Nashville Pussy.
 After a few months, he discovered Sirius Satellite Radio, and reached out to executives to meet with them.
 Eventually, in September 2000, he was hired by the company to program the alternative rock en español channel and the metal channel, Hard Attack.
 After Sirius and XM Satellite Radio merged to create Sirius XM in 2008, Hard Attack became the broadcaster's Liquid Metal channel, of which Mangin continued to be the programmer and host.
 Mangin also hosts the Octane radio channel for Sirius XM.

 In 2011, Mangin introduced Metallica before their headlining set at Yankee Stadium during the Big Four tour with Slayer, Megadeth, and Anthrax.

 From 2011 to 2012, Mangin was the host of MTV's Headbangers Ball.

 In 2013, Mangin became the director of artist relations for Affliction Clothing, working with artists to direct the company's musical branding.
 He has since become Affliction's vice president of brand management.
 Mangin broadcasts his shows from a studio at Affliction's headquarters in Seal Beach, California.

 In 2016, Mangin co-hosted the Epiphone Revolver Music Awards with Dave Mustaine of Megadeth.

 In 2022, Mangin was signed by Danny Wimmer Presents to serve as the "official host and backstage correspondent" for all of the production company's music festivals, which include Aftershock, Louder Than Life, Sonic Temple, and Welcome to Rockville.
 He has previously hosted the Carolina Rebellion, Knotfest, and Rock Allegiance festivals, and the Headbangers Boat cruise.

 Since its start in 2022, Mangin has been the host of the Silver Scream Con, a horror convention created by the band Ice Nine Kills.

 Mangin is a former co-owner of Riazul Tequila, having partially owned the brand until its sale in 2023.
-He also is a former brand ambassador for California's Finest, a marijuana cigarette company.
+He is also a former brand ambassador for California's Finest, a marijuana cigarette company.

+Mangin is the manager for Ladrones, a Guadalajara-based band that mixes metal, hip hop, and regional music from Mexico.